 raised by VCTs since 1995

 of companies have seen an increase in turnover since VCT investment

-By following our asset-backed funding strategy, each of the first five Puma VCTs led their group for total returns.
+By following our investment strategy, each of the first five Puma VCTs led their respective peer group for total returns.

-The first two VCTs were the first limited-life VCTs to return over 100p per share to investors and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount of 52.3% (equivalent to a 9.4% annual return), making it most successful limited-life VCT to date.
+The first two VCTs were the first limited-life VCTs to return over 100p per share to investors and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount, including the income tax relief, of 52.3% (equivalent to a 9.4% annual return).

 Past performance is no guarantee of future results.

 £3.1 million investment into a micro-brewery pub business to support the roll-out of the brand across the UK (in December 2012).
 The B&K business has continued its successful expansion and is currently running the concept at 22 locations.
 B&K branded pubs brew a significant volume of their own beer on site, which acts as a USP and focal point for the unit as well as boosting margin through the lower duty levied on small scale beer production.

 The transaction completed successfully and the Puma VCTs exited in full in October 2015.

 £5 million investment into a leading provider of 'direct cremations', meeting the needs of a growing number of people in the United Kingdom who want a respectful direct cremation arranged without any funeral, leaving them free to say farewell how, where and when is right for them.
 The Pure Cremation team have many years’ experience in the funeral services sector and have recently acquired a site near Andover on which they are developing a new crematorium and central facility.